Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 ```

 **Default:**
-The application will use the window request host and
+The application uses the window request host and
-append the resolved listener port depending on the
+append the resolved listener port, depending on the
 requested protocol.

 ```